Samsara (Red Dwarf): Synopsis

 Eventually, the Samsara loses its power and slowly begins to fall off the cliff its perched on.
 With no solutions to think of, a frustrated Rimmer insults Kryten, which leads into the ship regaining power.
 The two deduce the karma drive has been reprogrammed to reward negative behavior.
 When they manage to get back to Lister and Cat, Kryten immediately reacts by repeatedly punching Lister, telling him not to be kind to him, as they have figured out what happened.

-It is revealed through flashbacks that Barker and Green boarded the Samsara with the intention of resuming an affair they had begun at a previous posting.
+It is revealed through flashbacks that Barker (Maggie Service) and Green (Dan Tetsell) boarded the Samsara with the intention of resuming an affair they had begun at a previous posting.
 However the karma drive soon began to punish them by making their living conditions intolerable.
 Eventually the ship's captain confronts them about their unethical behaviour, and tells them that as long as they stop the affair on board the ship, the drive will leave them alone.
 Barker however convinces Green to give her access into the karma drive mainframe so that she could reprogram it for one night, thereby rewarding the unethical and punishing good behaviour.
 This quickly backfires and causes anarchy on board the ship.
 The two fled on board the ship's escape pod, resting in stasis until they came across another ship.
 Due to Barker's attempt at warning the crew, she and Green were vaporized, as their tampering led the karma drive to have its influence stretch past even the ocean moon and to everything in its vicinity.

 As Lister laments at how two people's love brought down an entire ship, the crew decide to head back to Red Dwarf as unethically as they can.
 At this point, Lister accidentally drops one of his Mineopoloy cards and an angry Rimmer storms after him.